neetusuthar90/Largest-Rectangle/README.md

 CREATE TABLE IF NOT EXISTS results (
     id INTEGER PRIMARY KEY AUTOINCREMENT,
     matrix TEXT NOT NULL,
-    max_area TEXT NOT NULL,
+    max_area_num TEXT NOT NULL,
     execution_time REAL NOT NULL
 )
 ```

 - `matrix`: Stores the input matrix as a string.
-- `max_area`: Records the maximum area of the rectangle.
+- `max_area_num`: Records the maximum area and common number of the rectangle.
 - `execution_time`: Records the time taken for the calculation.

 ## License